Molecular-Nanophotonics/Building-pip-Packages/Sphinx.md

 # Sphinx

-Sphinx is an Python package for automated documentation.
+Sphinx is an Python package for automated documentation, such as:

 ```
 pip install sphinx